 The City of Taylor was incorporated in 1876 and is in eastern Williamson County, which is part of the central region of the State of Texas.
 It is located approximately 29 miles northeast of Austin and 7 miles east of State Highway 130 and 17 miles east of Interstate Highway 35.
 State Highway 95 and U.S. Highway 79 intersect in downtown Taylor.
-The city currently occupies a land area of 22.61 square miles and services an estimated population of 18,000 residents.
+The city currently occupies a land area of 22.69 square miles and services an estimated population of 16,975 residents, based on the July 1, 2022 Census Bureau data.
 The City of Taylor is empowered to levy a property tax on both real and personal properties located within its boundaries.